nualagr/dargan-health-foods/README.md

 - Languages:

   * [HTML5](http://en.wikipedia.org/wiki/HTML5).
-Used to create the structure of the Read n' Reviewed website and the custom 404 and 500 pages.
+Used to create the structure of the Dargan Health Foods website and the custom 404 and 500 pages.
   * [CSS3](http://en.wikipedia.org/wiki/CSS).
 Used to add style to the website.
   * [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
-Used to create the dynamic, interactive elements of the website such as the carousel and to call the Google Books API.
+Used to create the dynamic, interactive elements of the website such as the Bootstrap accordions.
   * [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).
 Used to create and run the web application.
-  * [Jinja](https://en.wikipedia.org/wiki/Jinja_(template_engine)).
-Used to simplify displaying data from the backend of this project smoothly and effectively in html.

 - Websites
   * [Am I Responsive](http://ami.responsivedesign.is/).
 Used to create the mock-up image showing the site as it would behave when viewed on desktop, mobile and tablet devices.
+  * [AWS](https://aws.amazon.com/).
+Amazon Web Services - Simple Storage Service (S3) was used to host the media and static files.
   * [Code Institute](https://codeinstitute.net/).
 Used to review concepts covered in preceding modules and walk-through projects.
   * [Coolors](https://coolors.co/ffbe0b-fb5607-ff006e-8338ec-3a86ff).
 Used to analyse the site logo to isolate the colours within and to construct the colour palette for the site.
-  * [Emailjs](https://emailjs.com/).
-Used to connect EmailJS to gmail, create an email template, and use their Javascript library to trigger an email with dynamic variables that are populated from the Contact Us form.
+  * [Dbdiagram](https://dbdiagram.io/).
+Used to create the Entity Relationship diagram used in the README.md file.
   * [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools).
 Used to test the responsiveness of the site.
   * [Font Awesome](https://fontawesome.com/).
 Used to source the free icons that were used for the social media links in the footer and for the profile, home, review, edit, delete, buy, reset, clear and search buttons.
   * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools).
 Used throughout the project to test the responsiveness of elements, to target and apply CSS styles during the design phase and to test the site's performance once built.